 - Click continue.

-- Local will now work for a minute or so to create your WordPress installation.
+- Local will now work for a minute to create your WordPress installation.
 How exciting!

 Step 3: Open Up Your Website